 When the applicant is approved and admitted, Admissions Processing sends the student an Admissions Letter that indicates the student's Admission Status (as regular, conditional, non-degree, provisional, concurrent, or as accelerated for the senior year).
 International applicants are generally not considered for non-degree or concurrent admission, unless currently enrolled at another accredited institution within the U.S., and already here on an approved VISA.

 NOTE: Although academic departments must give approval before an admission offer is made, only CMU Applications Processing has the authority to admit

-graduate students on behalf of CMU's College of Graduate Studies.
+graduate students on behalf of CMU's Graduate Studies.